Iman-v/docker-ocserv/README.md

 ## Update on Aug 31, 2017

 Update to version 0.11.8 and use Alpine 3.6 as base image

-## Update on July 20,2016

-You can login with two group (`Route`/`ALL`) from now on.
-`Route` group means you can access China Mainland website directly and other connection will be protected by OpenConnect VPN `All` group means all of connection will be protected by OpenConnect VPN

 ## Update on July 16, 2016